cse-sim/cse/doc/src/records/boiler.md

 **blrAuxOn=*float***

-Additional input energy used in proportion to plr when coil on, as for induced draft fan, hourly variable for unforeseen applications.
+Additional input energy used in proportion to part load ratio when coil on, as for induced draft fan, hourly variable for unforeseen applications.

 <%= member_table(
   units: "",